 Now that the drywall is complete, things begin moving very quickly.
 Almost every day there will be something new going on in your new home.
 First, the primer coat of paint is applied to the new drywall.
 The next step will be interior doors, trim, base moldings and cabinets are installed.
 At this time, we will conduct another inspection to confirm the quality of the interior trim prior to any staining or finish painting of the interior of your home.

 During this phase of construction, you will also see the remaining items on the exterior of your home take shape such as the driveway, sidewalks, porch posts, garage doors and exterior painting.
 Because your home is being built in an ever changing climate, these items may be completed at different stages of construction depending on the weather and time of year.

 Once we have ensured that the trim and drywall are ready for finishing, all the fun begins on the interior of your new home.
 The interior of your home will be painted, trim stained and varnished, flooring will be installed and counter tops will go in.
 Once this is all done, your finishing mechanicals will be installed.
 This will include your plumbing fixtures, light fixtures, outlets and switches and floor registers.

 As soon as your interior finishes are in, your home will be professionally cleaned, carpet installed and we will conduct one more quality in-line inspection.
 At the completed home in-line inspection, we will ensure the home is ready for you to move in.

 New Home Orientation Walk Thru

-After completing all of the required municipal inspections, receiving a Certificate of Occupancy and completing our final quality in-line inspection, we will meet you for a very detailed walk through of your new home.
+After completing all of the required municipal inspections, receiving a Certificate of Occupancy and completing our final quality inspection, we will meet you for a very detailed walk through of your new home.
 During this meeting, you will not only inspect the entire home but you will also be educated on all of the interior workings of your new home.
 Then we close, and you move!